Uniform Marriage Age

 Ashwini Kumar Upadhyay v Union of India

-The Court will decide whether to order uniformity in marriage ages between men and women of different religions.
+The Court will decide whether to order uniformity in marriage laws and ages between men and women of different religions.
 The Court's decision is likely to contribute to national discussions about a Uniform Civil Code.

 Petitioner: Ashwini Kumar Upadhyay; Shahida Quraishi

 Lawyers: Sr. Adv.
 Geeta Luthra; Ashwani Kumar Dubey (AoR); Manish Kumar (AoR); Sonia Mathur (AoR); Vandana Sharma Bhandari (AoR); Ankita Chaudhary (AoR); Bharti Tyagi (AoR); Praneet Pranav; Alpana Sharma; Sayooj Mohan Das; Bhaskar Gowtham